Best Time to Visit Washington, D.C.

 There's really no horrible time to visit Washington, D.C.
 Each season offers a unique perspective on the capital, with various festivals to enjoy and natural wonders to marvel at, not to mention delicious food to sample.
 As long as you dress accordingly (layers for spring and fall; cool, flowy clothes for summer; and heavy sweaters and boots for winter), you should be well prepared for a tour through this amazing city.

 If we had to choose, though, we'd say the worst time to visit Washington, D.C. is the summer, especially during July.
 Not only will you have to fight crowds to reach the city's best tourist attractions, but you'll have to do so while dropping about five pounds by sweating.
+That might not be such a bad thing considering many of the city's top restaurants serve food so delicious, you'll beg for seconds.

 July and August are immensely hot and humid.
 We're talking the type of heat that zaps your energy and leaves your clothes stuck to you like glue.
+Even if you head out in the early morning, you can feel the oppressive heat steaming up from the sidewalk.
+There's really no escape.

 You'll be able to enjoy outdoor concerts during the summer - the breeze should pick up a bit at night, and the setting sun will relieve you of some of the extra heat.
 Plus, you can cool off while paddleboating through the Tidal Basin or enjoying the air-conditioning at one of the city's prized museums.